linzhiqiu/t2v_metrics/camerabench/README.md

 # Evaluation Scripts

-CameraBench uses a **method-agnostic evaluation framework** that separates score/prediction generation from evaluation logic.
-This design enables fair comparison between different methods (LMMs, classical CV, human evaluation, etc.) by using standardized output formats.
+CameraBench uses a **method-agnostic evaluation framework** that separates score/prediction generation (Script 1) from evaluation logic (Script 2).
+This allows any method to be evaluated on CameraBench (VLMs, task specific models, SfMs, and even human evaluation) by simply replacing the functionality of our Script 1.
 The method we use in the paper is VQAScore with VLMs for binary classification and retrieval and standard text generation with VLMs for captioning.

 ## Two-Stage Evaluation Process

-### Stage 1: Score/Prediction Generation (Method-Specific)
+### Script 1: Score/Prediction Generation (Method-Specific)
 Generate scores or captions using your chosen method and save them in standardized formats.

-### Stage 2: Evaluation (Method-Agnostic)
+### Script 2: Evaluation (Method-Agnostic)
 Compute metrics from the standardized files using evaluation scripts that work with any method.

-**Key Benefit**: To use a different method (classical CV, other LMMs, or even human evaluators), you only need to modify the first script in each pair to output the standardized format.
+To use a different method (classical CV, other LMMs, or even human evaluators), you only need to modify the first script in each pair to output the standardized format.
 The evaluation logic remains unchanged.

 ---